Thursday, June 28, 2018

 "The macromolecule to cell transition is a jump of fantastic dimensions, which lies beyond the range of testable hypothesis.
 In this area all is conjecture."

-Consider this excerpt from Associate Professor of Biochemistry Douglas L. Theobald, who is not sympathetic to supernatural worldviews:
+Consider also this excerpt from Associate Professor of Biochemistry Douglas L. Theobald:

 "Universal common ancestry (UCA) is a central pillar of modern evolutionary theory.
 As first suggested by Darwin, the theory of UCA posits that all extant terrestrial organisms share a common genetic heritage, each being the genealogical descendant of a single species from the distant past.
 The classic evidence for UCA, although massive, is largely restricted to ‘local’ common ancestry—for example, of specific phyla rather than the entirety of life—and has yet to fully integrate the recent advances from modern phylogenetics and probability theory.
 Although UCA is widely assumed, it has rarely been subjected to formal quantitative testing, 7,8,9,10, and this has led to critical commentary emphasizing the intrinsic technical difficulties in empirically evaluating a theory of such broad scope 1,5,8,9,11,12,13,14,15."